carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README.txt

 Fix Darwin FP-In-Integer Registers ABI

 Darwin passes doubles in structures in integer registers, which is very very bad.
-Add something like a BIT_CONVERT to LLVM, then do an i-p transformation that percolates these things out of functions.
+Add something like a BITCAST to LLVM, then do an i-p transformation that percolates these things out of functions.

 Check out how horrible this is: http://gcc.gnu.org/ml/gcc/2005-10/msg01036.html